 Traditional handcut fireplaces

-With a generation of stonemasons hanging up their toolbelts and entering retirement, 35 year-old Ilir Frroku is making a name for himself on the Adelaide Hills trade scene.
+With a generation of stonemasons hanging up their toolbelts and entering retirement, South Australian Ilir Frroku is making a name for himself on the Adelaide Hills and wider SA trade scene.

 Beginning his training as a stonemason in Europe at the age of 17, Ilir spent 11 years honing his craft across Greece and Italy.